ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 Notes:

-: Empty
+: None

-RFC Editor: please remove the rest of this subsection before publication.

-Since this document has not yet been published, it might still change before publication as RFC.
-Any implementer that wishes to deploy IP proxying in production before publication MUST use the following temporary codepoints
-instead: 0x2575D601 for ADDRESS_ASSIGN, 0x2575D602 for ADDRESS_REQUEST, and
-0x2575D603 for ROUTE_ADVERTISEMENT.

 --- back

 # Acknowledgments
 {:numbered="false"}

-The design of this method was inspired by discussions in the MASQUE working group around {{?PROXY-REQS=I-D.ietf-masque-ip-proxy-reqs}}.
+The design of this method was inspired by discussions in the MASQUE Working Group around {{?PROXY-REQS=I-D.ietf-masque-ip-proxy-reqs}}.
 The authors would like to thank participants in those discussions for their feedback.
 Additionally, {{{Mike Bishop}}}, {{{Lucas Pardue}}}, and {{{Alejandro Sedeño}}}
 provided valuable feedback on the document.